Gary Brooks Faulkner: Inspiration and early attempts

 Faulkner's fourth, fifth, ninth, and tenth attempts to find Bin Laden revolved around searching the Chitral region.
 On his first trip to the area, he claims to have come in contact with a senior Al-Qaeda official when he shared a car with a man who had an "unwelcoming" demeanor.
 Faulkner said that he wandered for four days in disguise among "Al-Qaeda workers" near a cave.
 He described the people in the area as "running around with axes and all kinds of stuff, working on cutting down trees and making the new cave."
 On his second trip, he said that he slept on a bed of pine needles in the mountains where he could watch the cave waiting to see if Bin Laden would show up.

 He was unable to reach Pakistan on his sixth, seventh, and eighth attempts to travel there.
 His sixth attempt involved flying to Pakistan through hang gliding, though he had never used a hang glider before.
 He decided that the best place to practice hang gliding was in Israel.
-He described it as "I've got to test it somewhere, so in my mind: Well, if I go to Israel [sic]—the Dead Sea!
+He described it as "I've got to test it somewhere, so in my mind: Well, if I go to Israel—the Dead Sea!
 Hit the water, you float!"
 He purchased a hang glider which he then cut up into six-foot pieces that would fit into a ski bag.
 He used copper tubes from a cabin he was renovating to craft brackets for reassembling the glider.
 In September 2006, while in Israel, he put the glider back together and prepared to launch himself off a cliff by the Dead Sea.
 He broke his ribs and dislocated his shoulder on the attempt.
 He then asked a local hostel to store his glider until he could return.
 He returned in August and attempted to take off closer to the water.
 Missing the water, Faulkner hit the rocks and scraped his shins.
 He undid his harness and left the remains of his glider on the rocks.

 In January 2008, Faulkner made his eighth attempt to search for Bin Laden in Pakistan and set out for Los Angeles where he could apply for a visa to enter Pakistan.
 He decided to go to Los Angeles by road, accompanied by two friends.
 They left on a Friday after receiving their paychecks.
 On the way, they decided to stop in Las Vegas.
 Faulkner recalls his trip to Vegas stating, "I still don't remember all of Vegas.
 And I forgot the whole reason why I was going out that way anyway."
 He did not reach Los Angeles and never applied for a visa there.
 Nonetheless, Faulkner took a flight to Pakistan where he was unable to enter the country due to his lack of a visa and returned home on the next flight.